STAT: State and Territory Alliance for Testing

 Quick Procurement and Distribution of Tests

-The Rockefeller Foundation has dedicated up to $30 million for an Advanced Market Commitment to a large medical supply distributor to enable the procurement, purchase, stocking, sale, and distribution of an array of rapid Covid-19 tests.
-This commitment drives efficiency, facilitates volume discounts for STAT members, and gives manufacturers confidence in demand.
-Further, it ensures that the right tests are getting to the right people at the right time to protect the health and safety of the most vulnerable populations.
+The Rockefeller Foundation dedicated up to $30 million for an Advanced Market Commitment to a large medical supply distributor to enable the procurement, purchase, stocking, sale, and distribution of an array of rapid Covid-19 tests.
+This commitment drove efficiency, facilitated volume discounts for STAT members, and gave manufacturers confidence in demand.
+Further, it ensured that the right tests were getting to the right people at the right time to protect the health and safety of the most vulnerable populations.

 Updates on Latest Testing Technologies

-To ensure member states are up to speed on the latest cutting edge developments, STAT has procured multiple briefings from companies participating in NIH’s RADx (Rapid Acceleration of Diagnostics) initiative.
-RADx helps to scale up the production of tests by identifying and selecting companies with promising technologies.
-These behind-the-scenes briefings ensure that STAT members are ready to take advantage of testing innovations as soon as they’re ready for use.
+To ensure member states were up to speed on the latest cutting-edge developments, STAT procured multiple briefings from companies participating in NIH’s RADx (Rapid Acceleration of Diagnostics) initiative.
+RADx helped to scale up the production of tests by identifying and selecting companies with promising technologies.
+These behind-the-scenes briefings ensured that STAT members are ready to take advantage of testing innovations as soon as they were ready for use.

 Building On Success

-Founded by 10 charter states in August, STAT has more than tripled to more than 30 current participants.
-As more states and territories participate, they only increase their leverage for test purchases, enabling better prices and quicker delivery.
-This also enriches the exchange of best practices and key learnings that can be replicated across state lines.
+Founded by 10 charter states in August, STAT had more than tripled to more than 30 participants.
+As more states and territories participated, they only increased their leverage for test purchases, enabling better prices and quicker delivery.
+This also enriched the exchange of best practices and key learnings that could be replicated across state lines.

 Constant Collaboration

-Since August, STAT members have had weekly discussions to learn from each other’s experiences.
-They’ve shared challenges and success stories for deploying and distributing tests where they’re needed most–including the schools and workplaces whose safety is crucial to controlling the coronavirus.
-These conversations have helped public health officials refine the best approach for their state or territory.
+Since August 2020, STAT members had weekly discussions to learn from each other’s experiences.
+They shared challenges and success stories for deploying and distributing tests where they were needed most–including the schools and workplaces whose safety was crucial to controlling the coronavirus.
+These conversations helped public health officials refine the best approach for their state or territory.

 Partners